Image shows AI, personified. Courtesy of Shutterstock images.

 The workings of artificial intelligence are actually quite simple (programming machines to make yes-no decisions), and can be utilized in a way that makes your organization’s documentation and information management less daunting.

 We've got the entire PowerPoint presentation available below.
 Want to learn how to implement AI for your information management?
 We've got a free whitepaper on that, also available below!
+We have also written all about how content enrichment uses AI, machine learning and more to bring value to your organizational processes.
 Feel free to contact our team with any questions, our focus is on providing solutions and services to help organizations overcome information chaos and gain valuable insights from their stored data.

 *To learn more about algorithm types, check out this Tour of Machine Learning Algorithms by Machine Learning Mastery.